immasei/java-xxl-chess/README.md

 ### AI-movement

-* Value of a move is tile value + piece value.
+* Value of a move is tile value (default 0) + piece value.
 The computer will choose the move with highest value.
 * If there are multiple highest-value move, a random move will be chosen.
 * If its king is under attack, it follows same rules as in `Check and Checkmate`.